 How Long Does It Take For Plastic To Decompose? 🤔

-Unless you have been hiding away and not reading any newspapers or websites in recent years – you will know that waste and recycling is becoming ever more important as national questions.
-How Long Does It Take For Plastic To Decompose – may sound like a simple question – but it has huge impacts on government policy – regarding the best way to deal with plastic waste – and how to clean up our oceans.
+How Long Does It Take For Plastic To Decompose? 🤔: unless you have been hiding away and not reading any newspapers or websites in recent years, you will know that waste and recycling is becoming ever more important as national questions.
+“How long does it take for plastic to decompose?” may sound like a simple question, but it has huge impacts on government policy.
+This is, of course, in regards to the best way to deal with plastic waste and how to clean up our oceans.

-So – how long does it take for plastic to decompose?
+So, how long does it take for plastic to decompose?

 The UK newspaper the Telegraph explains that:

-“The disposable plastic products we use everyday are anything but disposable in environmental terms, and can take over 400 years to biodegrade.”
+“The disposable plastic products we use every day are anything but disposable in environmental terms and can take over 400 years to biodegrade.

 “The most durable plastic items, such as bottles, disposable nappies and beer holders, can take 450 years to biodegrade – over five times the average life expectancy of a British person.
 In terms of plastic bottles alone, the UK is generating a gargantuan amount of long-term waste by throwing away an estimated 35 million every year.”

-For example – “Plastic bags are around for less time – taking about 20 years to degrade – but their impact on the environment can be equally as harmful, with plastic bags known to be eaten by a variety of marine wildlife.”
+For example, “Plastic bags are around for less time – taking about 20 years to degrade – but their impact on the environment can be equally as harmful, with plastic bags known to be eaten by a variety of marine wildlife.”

-So what does this all mean?
+So, what does this all mean?

 The ABC recently reported on some of the amazing finds from a cleanup performed on the Sunshine Coast.
+The website reports that:

-“The KFC bag was discovered by a volunteer group called Sunshine Coast Clean Up Divers (SCCUD) in the Pumicestone Passage at Bulcock Beach, Caloundra, an area known for its sandy beaches and crystal clear waters.”
+“The KFC bag was discovered by a volunteer group called Sunshine Coast Clean Up Divers (SCCUD) in the Pumicestone Passage at Bulcock Beach, Caloundra, an area known for its sandy beaches and crystal clear waters.

 “The group’s organiser Elliot Peters said he sent a photograph of the bag to the fast food chain, which estimated it was 30 to 40 years old, based on the logo.

 “It’s hard to say [how long the bag had been there], but obviously you don’t keep a KFC bag lying around and then drop it into the water 40 years later, so it’s obviously been around in the environment somewhere, whether underwater or not,” Mr Peters said.”